Colony Brands: History

 The company was founded in 1926 in Monroe, Wisconsin, a town with a strong concentration of Swiss immigrants and a storied history of cheese production.
 Ray Kubly, then a senior at the University of Wisconsin–Madison, completed a project for one of his classes by analyzing the business case for selling Green County cheese via mail order.
 Following graduation, Ray decided to pursue the venture and commenced operations from his family's basement.
 In the first year of operation, only 50 orders of cheese were shipped.
 The company grew steadily over time and attracted regional and national recognition.
 Sausage as well as bakery products and confections were added to the company's offerings.
 The company made its first entry into non-food merchandising in 1982.

 Colony Brands, Inc. and its affiliated companies now employ more than 4,500 people.
 Approximately 50% of these individuals work on a temporary basis during peak operations in fall and holiday seasons.

 In recognition of its strong roots in southern Wisconsin, the company sponsors the Swiss Colony Cheese Days Parade in Green County, Wisconsin, every September in even numbered years.

 The company changed its name from The Swiss Colony, Inc. to Colony Brands, Inc. on June 1, 2010, in an effort to "better reflect its position as a parent company for our extensive portfolio of food and non-food catalogs, internet and subsidiaries."

+On June 16, 2023, Colony Brands acquired some of AmeriMark's assets, adding 12 additional brands to Colony Brands.